 -

-Capsules : HPMC/pullulan often accepted; gelatin : Kosher only (species/slaughter).
+Capsules: HPMC/pullulan often accepted; gelatin: only Kosher (species/slaughter).

 -